checkly/docs.checklyhq.com/site/content/learn/playwright/login-automation.md

 ---
-title: How to login and authenticate with Playwright
+title: How to Automate Login with Playwright
 subTitle: Automating one of the most common scenarios
 date: 2020-06-25
 author: Giovanni Rago